Besufekad-HAZ/OOP-school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> We would like to thank the [Microverse team](https://www.microverse.org/) for allowing us to work on this Ruby Enumerable project.
+> We would like to thank the [Microverse team](https://www.microverse.org/) for allowing us to work on this Ruby OOP School Library project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>